 I’ve personally been using the Technivorm for over a decade in my home, and it’s still going strong.
 In my busy house, it isn’t treated with the most gentle hand.
 Yet I’ve never had one problem with it – not a one.

-For the person who actually loves to be in full control of the drip brewing process, The Breville Precision Brew is sure to please.
+For the person who actually loves to be in full control of the drip brewing process, is sure to please.
 The quality of the cup is on par with the Moccamaster, and it features some out of this world customizability.

-Breville is a company known for quality, apparent by the stainless steel design found in virtually all of Breville’s small appliances.
-The Breville Precision Brew’s name speaks for itself in the precision department.
+Breville is a company known for quality, apparent by the stainless steel design found in virtually all of Breville’s small appliances. name speaks for itself in the precision department.
 The coffee brew temperature can be precisely controlled thanks to its thermo-coil heating and pump system with digital temperature control.

-While I don’t personally use the Breville Precision Brew for my drip coffee at home on a regular basis, I do have a Breville Espresso Machine that I adore.
+While I don’t personally use for my drip coffee at home on a regular basis, I do have a Breville Espresso Machine that I adore.
 I have used it without a single issue for eight years, a testament to the quality and reputation of the Breville name.

 So many things are going on with this machine to give the user full control over this drip brew machine, it’s hard to know where to begin.
 But begin we shall.